Larne Half Marathon 2018 Race Instructions

 The race number incorporates a timing chip - please ensure you wear the number at all times during the race.
 Loss of a number will mean that your time and position will not be recorded.

-Roads are open to traffic, wearing headphones is NOT permitted.
+Roads are open to traffic.
+In line with UK Athletics Rules, the wearing of headphones is NOT permitted.

 The Start Point, as in 2017, is on Tower Road.
 The Finish Line is on the Promenade behind the Leisure Centre.